JasonB101/simple-api/README.md

 Accepts HTTP requests using localhost:8080/api/v1/person

-POST, *PUT, GET, *DELETE
-* - Use the person ID as a parameter.
+(PUT, DELETE) Use the person ID as a parameter.

 PostgresSQL running on port 5432